AvrilHunter/nc-news-project/notes.md

 Comments - currently adds a copy to the top of the original comments, rather than re-fetching them.
 Is this okay?

+Loading hook to be implememted into all components.
+Add error hook first.